banner image

 Prevalence

-GAD is estimated to affect 6.8 million adults, or 3.1% of the U.S. population.
+GAD is estimated to affect 6.8 million adults, or 3.1% of the U.S. population, making it one of the most common mental health conditions.
 Women are twice as likely to be affected.

 Treatment